adobe-type-tools/psautohint/doc/AC.md

 ## Shuffling Subpaths

-The character's subpaths are reordered so that the hints will not need to change constantly because it is jumping from one subpath to another.
+The glyph’s subpaths are reordered so that the hints will not need to change constantly because it is jumping from one subpath to another.
-Kanji characters had the most problems with this which caused huge files to be created.
+Kanji glyphs had the most problems with this which caused huge files to be created.

 ## Hint Substitution

-Remove "flares" from the segment list.
-Flares usually occur at the top of a serif where a hint is added at an endpoint, but it's not at the extreme and there is another endpoint very nearby.
+Remove “flares” from the segment list.
+Flares usually occur at the top of a serif where a hint is added at an endpoint, but it’s not at the extreme and there is another endpoint very nearby.
 This causes a blip at the top of the serif at low resolutions.
 Flares are not removed if they are in an overshoot band.